-The 2020/21 funding settlement has provided the PFCC with an opportunity to increase investment in policing in the areas highlighted by the public.
-The long term funding implications from the national and local increase in officers are significant and without the detail of any funding settlements post 2020/21, the financial outlook remains challenging and the PFCC has prioritised both NCFRA and Northamptonshire Police to actively seek opportunities to work together to deliver more efficient and effective public services.
+The 2021/22 funding settlement has provided the PFCC with an opportunity to increase investment in policing in the areas highlighted by the public.
+The financial outlook remains challenging but Northamptonshire are already well prepared in meeting these challenges.
+Fire and Police will continue to actively seek and implement opportunities to work together to deliver more efficient and effective public services.